 The most impressive breakthough of all, according to the judges, was the discovery of the fossilised remains of Archaeopteryx, a creature that shares some features with ancient reptiles and others with modern birds.
 The transitional species – often misleadingly called a missing link – lived around 150 million years ago and had wings and feathers, but also claws, teeth and a long, bony tail.
 More than any other discovery, Archaeopteryx helped drive the idea of evolution into the public consciousness.

-Well, I did warn you it was a very subjective list, an immediate reaction might be, “Where is Lucy?”, “What about a T-Rex that is so beloved by so many?”, or a thousand other similar questions?
-But it does not really matter of course, instead its best to stand back and marvel at the list, but at the same time to also ponder the thought that it only scratches the surface because there is so much more out there that is just as amazing if not more so.
+Well, I did warn you it was a very subjective list, an immediate reaction might be, “Where is Lucy?”, “What about a T-Rex that is so beloved by many?”, or a thousand other similar questions?
+But it does not really matter of course, instead it is best to stand back and marvel at the list, but at the same time to also ponder the thought that it only scratches the surface because there is so much more out there that is just as amazing if not more so.

 Ian Sample blogged about it on the Guardian yesterday, to read that you can click here.